 Compared to previous visits to Iceland this was to provide me with some memorably different experiences.

 My main objectives on this visit were to meet with our ground handlers to discuss the upcoming season and complete some accommodation audits for our regular hotels.

-But along with this, there were several new visits that had opened since my last trip and I felt I needed to experience these in order to give our groups the best information to help make their school trips to Iceland memorable.
+Along with this, several new visits had opened since my last trip and I felt I needed to experience these to give our groups the best information to help make their trips to Iceland memorable.

-Leaving late on Friday evening and travelling with the national carrier Iceland Air, I arrived just after midnight to a cold, crisp Keflavik airport.
+Leaving late on Friday evening and travelling with the national carrier Iceland Air, I arrived just after midnight at a cold, crisp Keflavik airport.

 Snow on the ground and a distinct chill in the air reminded me that I was in the country that the first inhabitants quite rightly named Iceland.
 I left the airport and caught a taxi to my overnight hotel - the Start Hostel, which is about 10 minutes from the airport (in normal conditions)

 Travelling in winter makes Iceland much more exhilarating, particularly when you’re driving!

 Leaving at 9 in the morning, in total darkness, with snow and ice on the road and minus 5 showing on the dashboard I left towards Reykjavik…slowly!

 Iceland is a fantastic destination to study many things and my impression is it is constantly evolving - each time I visit I see different things and experience new highlights.

 Each season has its own beauty and educational experiences - spring for the ice and snow melting and swelling the many rivers, summer for the long, almost endless days, autumn for the cooling days and the first sights of the Northern Lights, and winter for the beautiful snow-covered mountains creating a picture postcard landscape.